-Genetic mixed stock analysis (MSA) was applied to the sonar passage counts and resulted in an estimate of 195,000 fall chum salmon that have entered the river since July 19 (Figure 1).
-This level of passage is below the median cumulative passage of 648,000 fall chum salmon.
-The median three-quarter point of the MSA fall chum salmon run typically occurs on August 22.
+Genetic mixed stock analysis (MSA) was applied to the sonar passage counts and resulted in an estimate of 250,000 fall chum salmon that have entered the river since July 19 (Figure 1).
+This level of passage is below the median cumulative passage of 742,000 fall chum salmon.

-The cumulative passage of coho salmon is approximately 14,904 (Figure 2), which is below the median of 67,000 fish.
-The midpoint of coho salmon passage is typically August 22 at this site.
+The cumulative passage of coho salmon is approximately 29,000 (Figure 2), which is well below the median of 145,000 fish.
+The three-quarter point of coho salmon passage is typically August 31 at this site.

 Figure 1.
-Cumulative passage of fall chum salmon at the mainstem Yukon River sonar project (Pilot Station) in 2023 compared to the historical median and 2022.
+Cumulative passage of fall chum salmon using the mainstem Yukon River sonar assessment project (Pilot Station) in 2023 compared to the historical median and 2022.
 The dashed line is the passage required to meet the lower end of the drainagewide escapement goal.

 Figure 2.
-Cumulative passage of coho salmon at the mainstem Yukon River sonar project (Pilot Station) in 2023 compared to the historical median and 2022.
+Cumulative passage of coho salmon using the mainstem Yukon River sonar assessment project (Pilot Station) in 2023 compared to the historical median and 2022.